ronny130286/ioBroker.ankersolix2/README.md

 | `Solarbank`  | - A17C0: Solarbank E1600 (Gen 1)<br>- A17C1: Solarbank 2 E1600 Pro<br>- A17C3: Solarbank 2 E1600 Plus<br>          |
 | `Smartmeter` | - A17X7: Anker 3 Phase Wifi Smart Meter<br>- SHEM3: Shelly 3EM Smart Meter<br>- SHEMP3: Shelly 3EM Pro Smart Meter |

+## Important Change

+If your updating from v1.x to 2.x, you have to reinsert your password again!
+If you dont do this, you will lock your account!!!

 ## Config

 1. Create a familie-account in anker app and add it to your main-account